Our Guiding Principles

 - Reservations are required.
 Contact Mike Sears at 440-257-3956 or email firstname.lastname@example.org

-Postponed until the new year (probably January): Arlan Byrne presents Cavalry in the Civil War
+Postponed until the new year (Possibly April): Arlan Byrne presents Cavalry in the Civil War

 Due to the partial government shutdown, which has affected our national parks, James A. Garfield National Historic Site could not co-sponsor the October session of the Great Battles of the Civil War series of talks.
-As a result, Arlan Byrne’s presentation on Cavalry in the Civil War has been postponed until the new year — probably January.
+As a result, Arlan Byrne’s presentation on Cavalry in the Civil War has been postponed until the new year — possibly April.

 As part of the “Great Battles of the Civil War” series, long-time member Arlan Byrne will be presenting Cavalry in the Civil War on